Caraway vs GreenPan: Which Ceramic Pan is Worth Buying?

 GreenPan vs Caraway

-It’s hard to choose a winner between the Caraway fry pan and the GreenPan Valencia Pro.
-These two pans are extremely similar, down to the sparkly gray sol-gel ceramic coating.
+Choosing between the Caraway fry pan and the GreenPan Valencia Pro is no easy task—they’re strikingly similar, right down to their sleek, sparkly gray sol-gel ceramic coating.

 The Winner